github/docs/content/organizations/managing-saml-single-sign-on-for-your-organization/troubleshooting-identity-and-access-management-for-your-organization.md

 ---
-title: Troubleshooting identity and access management
+title: Troubleshooting identity and access management for your organization
 intro: 'Review and resolve common troubleshooting errors for managing your organization''s SAML SSO, team synchronization, or identity provider (IdP) connection.'
 versions:
   ghec: '*'